Move Over Health Engagement, Here Comes Health Action

 This is where health action takes over.
 Health action is about getting people to do things that are good for them.
 It goes beyond checking the engagement box using data analytics, the right channels, and personalized messaging.
 Health action moves members and patients to do something specific that helps them to live longer, healthier lives and improve outcomes.

 Members and patients who get an annual wellness visit are more likely to get preventive screenings for chronic diseases, but only 16% of Medicare recipients get an annual wellness visit each year.

 Using Revel Connect, clients increased scheduled annual wellness visits by 10%.

-Creating a Strong Health Engagement Strategy
+Creating a Strong Health Action Strategy

 Although initially many organizations made strong advancements in Medicare Star Ratings, that progress has stalled over the past couple of years.
 Based on CMS reporting in late 2017, many healthcare organizations are no longer seeing Medicare Star Ratings improvements.
 This is could be due to healthcare organizations using the same traditional, often outdated health engagement methods.
 A lack of personalization, the wrong modalities, and even poor choice of frequency can backfire, resulting in poorer results.

 Healthcare organizations need to focus on strong health action strategies that take into account the needs, motivations, preferences, and behaviors of their members and patients.
 Health action works because it’s personalized and based on individual data and preferences.
 In other words, the same set of channels won’t work equally well for every person, even within the same generation.

 It may take a combination of the right mix of channels to inspire action, but continuously collecting data will help humanize and support this process.
 No matter a person’s preferred communication method, understanding and taking action on this data will help drive a personalized experience.
 When we develop communication and outreach plans as unique as the individuals receiving them, we’re maximizing the likelihood of engagement.
 As a result of this individualized approach, people feel empowered to take action.